How to Export to Australia ?

 Global investments in Australia are on the rise with a steep slope.
 Australia’s largest trading partner is the United States.
 The US investment in Australia is $ 690 billion and the US export tax is negligible.

 Australia has a large services sector, and is a world leader in mineral and LNG extraction and food production.
-Australia’s abundant and diverse resources attract high levels of foreign investment, and include extensive reserves of coal, iron ore, copper, gold, natural gas, uranium, and renewable energy sources.
+Australia’s abundant and diverse resources attract high levels of foreign investment. this resources include extensive reserves of coal, iron ore, copper, gold, natural gas, uranium, and renewable energy sources.

 Biggest countries exporter to Australia